 opset is going to be increased each time when new operations are added or old operations deleted at the release cadence.

 The operations from the new epoch cover more TensorFlow* and ONNX* operators in a form that is closer to the original operation semantics from the frameworks in comparison to the operation set used in former versions of IR (7 and lower).

 The name of the opset is specified for each operation in IR.
 The IR version is specified once per whole IR.
 Here is an example from the IR snippet:

 version="opset1" in the example above mean "use that version of operation `Parameter` that is included into the operation set `opset1`".

 When a new operation set is introduced, the significant part of the operations remains unchanged and it is just aliased from the previous operation set within a new one.
 The goal of operation set versions evolution is adding new operations, and probably changing of small fraction of existing operations (fixing bugs and extending semantics).
 However such changes affect only new versions of operations from a new operation set, while old operations are used by specifying an appropriate

-version.
-In this case, the behavior is kept unchanged providing a way of the backward compatibility with older IRs.
+version is specified, the behavior is kept unchanged from that specified version to provide the backward compatibility with older IRs.

 xml file with IR may contain operations from different opsets.
 An operation that is included into several opsets may be reffered to with